 - Limited understanding of how SM can support the business

 However, these are not the arguments companies use when explaining why they don’t use social media at all.
-The two most frequently cited issues are that they will not reach their target customers and the legal uncertainties associated with SM use.
+Most importantly, there are two most frequently cited issues.
+First of all, that they will not reach their target customers and the second one being the legal uncertainties that people associate with SM use.

 Further interesting links:

 - Social Media study among German businesses: http://www.bitkom.org/de/publikationen/38338_72124.aspx(only available in German)

 - Various statistics concerning SM usage in German businesses:

 Search and Social Media Marketing for International Business